 As the afternoon approaches, travellers can get away from the hustle and bustle of the city and watch the sunset at Restaurant NOA, known for its Estonian flavours and breath-taking view of the Tallinn skyline and sea.
-For evening entertainment, a new cultural hub in Noblessner, Kai Art Center, will open its doors on 20 September 2019, in the former submarine production plant.
+For evening entertainment, a new cultural hub in Noblessner, Kai Art Center has been opened in the former submarine production plant.
 The cultural centre will showcase international contemporary art exhibitions, movie programs and other cultural events.

 Events for the diary: